Skip to contents

 Overview

-Ordinal Preference datasets are used by many research communities including, but not limited to, those who work with recommender systems, computational social choice, voting systems and combinatorial optimization.
+Preferential datasets are used by many research communities including, but not limited to, those who work with elections, recommender systems, computational social choice, and combinatorial optimization.

 Installation